 On Oakley, 64 of the standard nodes have 2 gpus each.

 * The actual amount of memory you can request in GB is slightly less than the nominal amount shown.
 It is safest to request memory in MB, for example, 8000MB instead of 8GB.
 (1GB is interpreted as 1024MB.)

 Serial jobs (that is, jobs which request only one node) can run for up to 168 hours, while parallel jobs may run for up to 96 hours.

 Users who can demonstrate a need for longer serial job time may request access to the longserial queue, which allows single-node jobs of up to 336 hours.
 Longserial access is not automatic.
 Factors that will be considered include how efficiently the jobs use OSC resources and whether they can be broken into smaller tasks that can be run separately.

-These limits are applied separately on Oakley and Glenn.
+These limits are applied separately on each system.

-An individual user can have up to 128 concurrently running jobs and/or up to 2048 (2040 for Oakley) processor cores in use.
-All the users in a particular group/project can among them have up to 192 concurrently running jobs and/or up to 2048 (2040 for Oakley) processor cores in use.
+An individual user can have up to 128 concurrently running jobs and/or up to 1500 processor cores in use on Oakley.
+All the users in a particular group/project can among them have up to 192 concurrently running jobs and/or up to 1500 processor cores in use on Oakley.
 Jobs submitted in excess of these limits are queued but blocked by the scheduler until other jobs exit and free up resources.

-A user may have no more than 1000 jobs submitted to the batch system at once.
+A user may have no more than 1000 jobs submitted to both the parallel and serial job queue separately.
 Jobs submitted in excess of this limit will be rejected.